lupyuen/lupyuen.github.io/src/pinedio.md

 1. And BL604 is supposed to be __100% compatible with BL602__

-    (How compatible?
+    (Is it really 100% compatible?
 We'll find out in a while!)

 1. Has an __ST7789 SPI Display__